o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/level-prefab-edit.png" width="300" alt="Level in Prefab Edit Mode with Override Edit in Entity Outliner." >}}

-Suppose that you modify the Body entity's location as an override from the level prefab, you notice that a blue circle will appear on the entity's icon in Entity Outliner.
-This indicate that an override has been applied to the entity.
-Now, if you save the level prefab, the override will be stored.
+Modifying the Body entity's location as an override, you notice that a blue circle will appear in the Entity Outliner.
+This indicates an entity override.
+Now, if you save the level prefab, the override is also saved.

 {{< note >}}
 A level is a prefab, and automatically enters Prefab Edit Mode when it is opened.
 This is indicated by the blue capsule around the level in **Entity Outliner**.